cvtalrc/GC-AI/README.md

 # GC-AI

 **GC-AI** is a web application designed for symbol detection and SBOL3 file generation.
-The backend provides APIs for image processing, file generation, and data interaction.

 ## Table of Contents